wevbarker/SupplementalMaterials-2306/README.md

 # Supplemental Materials to arXiv:2306:XXXXX
-W. E. V. Barker and S. Zell
+W. Barker and S. Zell

 ## About